If you’re looking to start a new technology business, it’s good to clearly focus on what you want to achieve.

 - App Development - The popularity of smartphones and tablets continues to grow at a stunning pace that shows no sign of slowing.
 Companies of all sizes are beginning to see ways in which custom-made mobile apps could help them – either in interacting with their customers or in the support of back-end operations.
 Someone needs to build these apps, and starting an app development company doesn’t necessarily mean you have to be a programmer.
 You always have the option of running the customer-facing part of the company and outsourcing the development to offshore programmers.

 - Compliance Auditing - Modern companies have to deal with a huge amount of regulatory compliance, especially if they work in sensitive industries such as healthcare.
 Smaller firms don’t always have internal compliance expertise, so if you like dealing with complex documents and rules, you can charge handsomely for troubleshooting compliance issues.
-Another potential branch of this kind of work is helping with policies and procedures; assisting, for example, with issues relating to Bring Your Own Device (BYOD) and IT security.
+Another potential branch of this kind of work is helping with policies and procedures; for example, with issues relating to Bring Your Own Device (BYOD) and IT security.

-While there’s nothing to stop you setting up a successful generic IT service company, or a managed service provider (MSP) business, it’s at least worth considering one of these niche technology business ideas first.
+While there’s nothing to stop you from setting up a successful generic IT service company or a managed service provider (MSP) business, it’s at least worth considering one of these niche technology business ideas first.
 All of them are ideas that are far less likely to result in disturbed weekends due to server failures!